Kostas Ouranis: Life

 Ouranis was born in Constantinople in 1890 to Nikolaos Niarchos and Angeliki Yannousi from Leonidio, Arcadia, where he grew up and went to elementary school.
 He went to high school in Nafplion and then Constantinople, where he graduated.
-In 1908 he moved to Athens and worked as a journalist for a while, before moving to Paris for studies he did not complete.
+In 1908, he moved to Athens and worked as a journalist for a while, before moving to Paris for studies he did not complete.

 While there, he suffered from tuberculosis, and relocated to Davos in Switzerland in order to recover.
 There he met Manuela Santiago from Portugal, they got married but the marriage did not last.
 His second marriage, which lasted until his death in 1953 was with Eleni Ourani, also known with the pen name Alkis Thrylos (Άλκης Θρύλος).

 He was the Greek Consul in Lisbon from 1920 to 1924, when he moved back to Athens and worked as a journalist in many newspapers; as a correspondent he traveled throughout the world.
 His shaky health, however, deteriorated, especially during the Occupation of Greece (1941–1945).
-He died from a heart attack in 1953.
+He died from a heart attack in 1953 in Athens.